KNODIS-Research-Group/knodis-research-group.github.io/index.md

 ## Research resources

 - [Collaborative Filtering for Java (CF4J)](http://cf4j.etsisi.upm.es/): an object-oriented Java framework designed for the trial and error process for Collaborative Filtering research.
-- [make_spirals](https://github.com/KNODIS-Research-Group/make_spirals): a python module to generates a synthetic data set composed of interlaced Archimedean spirals.
+- [make_spirals](https://github.com/KNODIS-Research-Group/make_spirals): a Python module to generate a synthetic data set composed of interlaced Archimedean spirals.
 - You can also visit [our organization in GitHub](https://github.com/KNODIS-Research-Group){:target="_blank"}.